digital-asset/daml-finance/docs/source/daml-finance-rst/Daml-Finance-Asset-NonFungible.rst

   Implementation of a non\-fungible holding\.
   ``NonFungible`` implements the interface ``Transferable.I`` (which requires ``Lockable.I``, ``Holding.I``, and ``Disclosure.I`` to be implemented as well)\.

   .. list-table::
      :widths: 15 10 30
      :header-rows: 1

      * - Field
        - Type
        - Description
      * - instrument
-       - :ref:`K <type-daml-finance-interface-instrument-base-instrument-k-75164>`
+       - :ref:`InstrumentKey <type-daml-finance-interface-common-types-instrumentkey-87168>`
        - The instrument of which units are held\.
      * - account
-       - :ref:`AccountKey <type-daml-finance-interface-asset-types-accountkey-21197>`
+       - :ref:`AccountKey <type-daml-finance-interface-common-types-accountkey-81709>`
        - The account at which the holding is held\.
 Defines the holding's owner and custodian\.
      * - amount
        - `Decimal <https://docs.daml.com/daml/stdlib/Prelude.html#type-ghc-types-decimal-18135>`_